 - Registered Lease on Title -

 Would you be willing to mentor or advise the entering farmer(s)?

 No - Land owner is interested in being involved in the farm and helping where needed on a limited basis.

 Negotiable, preference for long term committments

-Last modifed about 1 month ago;
+Last modifed 2 months ago;